-Here's some training points that you can follow to help prevent your gun dog losing interest in retrieving.
+Here are some training points that you can follow to help prevent your gun dog from losing interest in retrieving.

 Although gundogs have been bred to retrieve, it would be fair to say that certain elements appear to be more exciting and come more naturally in some dogs than others.
 Many puppies or young gundogs love carrying things around in their mouth (and this shouldn’t be discouraged) and enjoy greeting you with something in their mouth.
 Most gundogs enjoy the chase (this is where the prey drive kicks in) and will chase a ball or other retrieving item happily.

-When we are working with a reluctant retriever, or a dog who lacks drive or desire on the retrieve, we first put our efforts into igniting the prey drive.
-This will help develop and build the dogs desire to retrieve.
+When we are working with a reluctant retriever or a dog who lacks the drive or desire the retrieve, we first put our efforts into igniting the prey drive.
+This will help develop and build the dog’s desire to retrieve.
 A dog without a desire to retrieve is likely to lose interest.
-With this in mind, we would recommend that you do spend time developing the desire to chase the retrieving item.
-The return, hold and delivery can be worked on later, once the dog is showing a desire to retrieve.
+With this in mind, we recommend that you spend time developing the desire to chase the retrieving item.
+The return, hold, and delivery can be worked on later once the dog is showing a desire to retrieve.

-If you put steadiness in too early, especially with a young or less enthusiastic dog you run the risk of losing the retrieving desire.
-We tend to work on steadiness exercises separately to the retrieve with young dog or dogs lacking enthusiasm.
-There are various ways of working on steadiness without dampening the dogs desire to retrieve.
+If you put steadiness in too early, especially with a young or less enthusiastic dog, you risk losing the retrieving desire.
+We tend to work on steadiness exercises separately to the retrieve with young dogs or dogs lacking enthusiasm.
+There are various ways of working on steadiness without dampening the dog’s desire to retrieve.

-Do be careful not to over train.
-It’s not unusual to find that if you practice too often, or, make your training sessions too long, or, do too many retrieves in a session your dog will lose interest.
+Do be careful not to overtrain.
+It’s not unusual to find that your dog will lose interest if you practice too often, make your training sessions too long, or do too many retrieves in a session.

 There is absolutely no harm in having a break for a few days if your dog seems to have lost enthusiasm.
 It’s a good idea to work out how many retrieves your dog enjoys before getting bored.
-Once you have established this it can help to stop your retrieving session whilst your dog is still keen, leave your dog wanting more.
+Once you have established this, it can help to stop your retrieving session whilst your dog is still keen, leaving your dog wanting more.

-It can also help with some dogs to use a retrieving item which the dog finds exciting.
-For some a plain canvas dummy may not cut it.
+It can also help some dogs to use a retrieving item which the dog finds exciting.
+For some, a plain canvas dummy may not cut it.
 Be careful the dog doesn’t find the item too exciting and decides it doesn’t want to give it back.
-A lead or long line can be useful when first introducing a new or more exciting item
+A lead or long line can be useful when first introducing a new or more exciting item.

 Question Of The Week